baileycmiller/blog/_posts/2017-11-16-deep-stuff-from-adobe-max-2017.md

 ### Failure

-> “You need to be able to control how much failure affects you so that it doesn’t shut you down.
-That can be where the biggest growth spurts happen.”
+_“You need to be able to control how much failure affects you so that it doesn’t shut you down.
+That can be where the biggest growth spurts happen.”_
-> - Jon Favreau
+<div style="text-align: right">- Jon Favreau</div>

 It seemed like the one subject every speaker at Adobe Max had in common was failure.
 We all know the drill; failure is inevitable, we can’t let it get in the way, and we need to face it head-on.
 But that’s easier said than done.
 [James Victore](https://max.adobe.com/sessions/max-online/#19937) went the extra mile and said to turn your failure into your purpose.
 Jon Favreau said you need to be mindful of how failure interacts with your process.
 Jonathan Adler said that every idea is a bad idea and that there are a million reasons why you shouldn’t do everything.
 How are those for some pep talks?

 ### Purpose

-> “Put it in your work.”
+_“Put it in your work.”_
-> - James Victore
+<div style="text-align: right">- James Victore</div>

 Creativity and expression are a big part of the reason we get up in the morning.
 All 12,000 people there could most likely agree on that.
 And that was empowering.
 In Katrin Eismann’s “A Photo A Day” session, she stated that a big reason we get up in the morning is to create and express.